github/docs/content/get-started/onboarding/getting-started-with-your-github-account.md

 To ensure you can use all of the features in your {% data variables.product.product_name %} plan, verify your email address after signing up for a new account.
 For more information, see "[Verifying your email address](/github/getting-started-with-github/signing-up-for-github/verifying-your-email-address)."
 {% endif %}

+{% ifversion ghes %}
+### 1. Accessing your account
+The administrator of your {% data variables.product.product_name %} instance will notify you about how to authenticate and access your account.
+The process varies depending on the authentication mode they have configured for the instance.
+{% endif %}

+{% ifversion ghae %}
+### 1. Accessing your account
+You will receive an email notification once your enterprise owner for {% data variables.product.product_name %} has set up your account, allowing you to authenticate with SAML single sign-on (SSO) and access your account.
+{% endif %}

 {% ifversion fpt or ghes %}
-### {% ifversion fpt %}4.{% else %}1.{% endif %} Configuring two-factor authentication
+### {% ifversion fpt %}4.{% else %}2.{% endif %} Configuring two-factor authentication
 Two-factor authentication, or 2FA, is an extra layer of security used when logging into websites or apps.
 We strongly urge you to configure 2FA for the safety of your account.
 For more information, see "[About two-factor authentication](/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa/about-two-factor-authentication)."
 {% endif %}
-### {% ifversion fpt %}5.{% elsif ghes %}2.{% else %}1.{% endif %} Viewing your {% data variables.product.product_name %} profile and contribution graph
+### {% ifversion fpt %}5.{% elsif ghes %}3.{% else %}2.{% endif %} Viewing your {% data variables.product.product_name %} profile and contribution graph
 Your {% data variables.product.product_name %} profile tells people the story of your work through the repositories and gists you've pinned, the organization memberships you've chosen to publicize, the contributions you've made, and the projects you've created.
-For more information, see “[About your profile](/github/setting-up-and-managing-your-github-profile/customizing-your-profile/about-your-profile)" and “[Viewing contributions on your profile](/github/setting-up-and-managing-your-github-profile/managing-contribution-graphs-on-your-profile/viewing-contributions-on-your-profile)."
+For more information, see "[About your profile](/github/setting-up-and-managing-your-github-profile/customizing-your-profile/about-your-profile)" and "[Viewing contributions on your profile](/github/setting-up-and-managing-your-github-profile/managing-contribution-graphs-on-your-profile/viewing-contributions-on-your-profile)."

 ## Part 2: Using {% data variables.product.product_name %}'s tools and processes
 To best use {% data variables.product.product_name %}, you'll need to set up Git.
 Git is responsible for everything {% data variables.product.prodname_dotcom %}-related that happens locally on your computer.
 To effectively collaborate on {% data variables.product.product_name %}, you'll write in issues and pull requests using {% data variables.product.prodname_dotcom %} Flavored Markdown.

 ### 1. Learning Git
 {% data variables.product.prodname_dotcom %}'s collaborative approach to development depends on publishing commits from your local repository to {% data variables.product.product_name %} for other people to view, fetch, and update using Git.
-For more information about Git, see the “[Git Handbook](https://guides.github.com/introduction/git-handbook/)" guide.
-For more information about how Git is used on {% data variables.product.product_name %}, see “[{% data variables.product.prodname_dotcom %} flow](/get-started/quickstart/github-flow)."
+For more information about Git, see the "[Git Handbook](https://guides.github.com/introduction/git-handbook/)" guide.
+For more information about how Git is used on {% data variables.product.product_name %}, see "[{% data variables.product.prodname_dotcom %} flow](/get-started/quickstart/github-flow)."
 ### 2. Setting up Git
 If you plan to use Git locally on your computer, whether through the command line, an IDE or text editor, you will need to install and set up Git.
-For more information, see “[Set up Git](/get-started/quickstart/set-up-git)."
+For more information, see "[Set up Git](/get-started/quickstart/set-up-git)."

 If you prefer to use a visual interface, you can download and use {% data variables.product.prodname_desktop %}. {% data variables.product.prodname_desktop %} comes packaged with Git, so there is no need to install Git separately.
-For more information, see “[Getting started with {% data variables.product.prodname_desktop %}](/desktop/installing-and-configuring-github-desktop/overview/getting-started-with-github-desktop)."
+For more information, see "[Getting started with {% data variables.product.prodname_desktop %}](/desktop/installing-and-configuring-github-desktop/overview/getting-started-with-github-desktop)."

 Once you install Git, you can connect to {% data variables.product.product_name %} repositories from your local computer, whether your own repository or another user's fork.
 When you connect to a {% data variables.product.product_name %} repository from Git, you'll need to authenticate with {% data variables.product.product_name %} using either HTTPS or SSH.
 For more information, see "[About remote repositories](/get-started/getting-started-with-git/about-remote-repositories)."